Fraser-Fort George Regional Hospital District

 Improving patient care

-• increase bed capacity - more than double the number of beds, addressing critical needs in surgical, mental-health, and cardiac services
+• increase bed capacity with more than double the number of beds, addressing critical needs in surgical, mental-health and cardiac services

-• enhance cardiac care - bring invasive cardiac care to Northern BC and centralize cardiac services in a new 11-storey acute-care tower with specialized units
+• enhance cardiac care by bringing invasive cardiac care to Northern BC and centralize cardiac services in a new 11-storey acute-care tower with specialized units

-• expand surgical facilities - add 47 new beds and increase operating rooms from seven to 12
+• expand surgical facilities with 47 new beds and increase operating rooms from seven to 12

-• improve mental health services - increase the number of treatment beds and add specialized units for youth and adult psychiatric care
+• improve mental health services with more treatment beds and the addition of specialized units for youth and adult psychiatric care

-The expansion will provide better-coordinated patient care and address gaps in current healthcare services, benefiting residents both in Prince George and surrounding areas.
+The expansion will provide better-coordinated patient care and address gaps in current healthcare services for residents in the Regional District and across Northern BC.